-26 I boję się snów [fifth edition, Święty Paweł, 2001, str 83-109]
+&lt;sup>26 "I boje się snów" [fifth edition, Święty Paweł, 2001, p 83-109] - translated by the author

-27 Ulf Schmit 'Justice at Nuremberg:Leo Alexander and Nazi Doctors' Trial'; Houndmills, Basingstoke, Hampshire; New York: Palgrave Macmillan, 2004 humans can be used, and on the other what determines that such experiments may be pursued as a crime under international law.
-Additionaly to 4 Polish women - aforementioned "rabbits" - testifying as a prosecution witnesses in the case of experiments with sulphonamide and regeneration of bone, muscle and nerve tissues at the Ravensbruck concentration camp, also testified another Polish witness, father Leo Michalowski a catholic priest, a victim of the experiments with malaria and low temperature, conducted at the Dachau concentration camp.
-It is worth mentioning Polish professor of Law Raphael Lemkin, who is deemed to be - not without some controversy 29 - the founder of the legal concept of genocide.
+The prosecution team, which was chaired by Brigadier General Telford Taylor, consisted of, among others, experts in the field of medicine, Dr. Andrew C. Ivy and Dr. Leo Alexander.
+Dr. Alexander and Dr. Ivy were co-authors of the Nuremberg Code - medical and legal standards, clarifying on one hand the circumstances in which medical experiments on humans can be used, and on the other what determines that such experiments may be pursued as a crime under international law.
+Besides 4 Polish women - aforementioned "rabbits" - testifying as a prosecution witnesses in the case of experiments with sulphonamide and regeneration of bone, muscle and nerve tissues at the Ravensbruck concentration camp, there was one more person, father Leo Michalowski a catholic priest, a victim of the experiments with malaria and low temperature, conducted at the Dachau concentration camp.

+It is worth mentioning a Polish professor of Law Raphael Lemkin, who is deemed to be - not without some controversy - the founder of the legal concept of genocide.
 Professor Lemkin knew Dr. Leo Alexander from the days when they both worked at the University of Durham in North Carolina.
-There are signs that the concept of applying scientific methods to the destruction of human life called by Dr. Alexander Ktenology - science of putting people to death or Thanatology (from the Greek thanatos - death) is a special case of the concept of Genocide, which is attributed to Lemkin.
+It seems that the concept of applying scientific methods to the destruction of human life called by Dr. Alexander Ktenology - science of putting people to death or Thanatology (from the Greek thanatos - death) is a special case of the concept of Genocide, which is attributed to Lemkin.
 Lemkin's concept has been adopted in international law.
 The legal concept of genocide was underlying the indictment against the German doctors in the medical process in Nuremberg.
-In other words, all 12 types of medical experiments, for which the accused replied in the process - including the 74 Polish women subjected to abhorring experiments- are considered a special case of genocide.30
+In other words, all 12 types of medical experiments - including abhorring experiments conducted on the 74 Polish women - for which the accused where held accountable, are considered a special case of genocide.

-There were no indications in the methods used by German doctors in their experiments of taking into account the reduction in risk of death of Polish women.
+There were no indications, in the methods used by German doctors in their experiments, of taking into account the reduction in risk of death of Polish women.
 Five of them died immediately after surgery.
-It is the lack of respect for the life of the victims as well conducting the experiments without victims consent and despite their open protest which undermined tu quo que (you also) argument of defense - the argument based on the existence of the Allies' experiments on humans.31 The following are exerpts of Władysława Karolewska's testimony before Tribunal:
+It is the lack of respect for the life of the victims as well conducting the experiments without victims consent and despite their open protest which